 Layered Build and Packaging

 Layer's can include maven libraries in one of two ways.
-Your projects can use maven itself for builds and/or installs of dependencies.
-You also can use StrataCode's built-in support for the maven system eliminating a lot of code dependencies and improving the customizability of your projects with layers.
-The layered approach also makes it easier to swap back and forth between source and compiled formats on a component-by-component basis.
+Your projects can use maven itself for builds and/or installs of dependencies, then just configure the layer to use the resulting .jar in the classpath.
+You also can use StrataCode's built-in support for maven repositories and POM files, eliminating the need to install maven and make better use of layers for customization.
+The layered approach also makes it easy to swap back and forth between source and compiled formats on a component-by-component basis.

 StrataCode has a simple command-line integration with git for managing layers.
 Using layer definition files, you can easily change how a layer of code is defined - source of binary.
 You can move layers from one git repository to another, only by updating layer definition files.
 Because these files are statically typed and support IDE based tooling, everything is easier to manage.

 Some branches in git can be avoided by creating layers which patch or replace code, then merged when they no longer are needed.
 You might copy some files or just add fields and override methods, create new types, etc. It can be a nice way to build a new feature because your changes are kept separate and together for easier navigation.
 You reduce conflicts with others changing different aspects of the same types - which would mean the same files if you did not use layers.

 Each layer can be thought of as supplying a set of API contracts - classes, properties, and types.
 They can be delivered in source or binary form, as long as these types are available to upstream code.
 When you can isolate how dependencies affect developers or other members of the team, you can optimize workflows - minimizing merge conflicts and making it easier to maintain compatibility over the lifetime of the project.
 Layers let you separate contracts from classes, processes, and git-repositories.
 They let you manage contracts between dependencies better.
 Mix and match, move and reassemble, plug and play.
 Some simple use cases: